National University of Singapore, Singapore, and IZA, Germany

 “Collaboration: Strength in diversity.”
 Nature 513:7518 (2014): 305–305 (with R. B. Freeman).

-A strict policy on fertility effects every aspect of economic lifeWei Huang, September 2017The 20th century witnessed the birth of modern family planning and its effects on the fertility of hundreds of millions of couples around the world.
+A strict policy on fertility affects every aspect of economic lifeWei Huang, September 2017The 20th century witnessed the birth of modern family planning and its effects on the fertility of hundreds of millions of couples around the world.
 In 1979, China formally initiated one of the world’s strictest family planning programs—the “one child policy.”
 Despite its obvious significance, the policy has been significantly understudied.
 Data limitations and a lack of detailed documentation have hindered researchers.
 However, it appears clear that the policy has affected China’s economy and society in ways that extend well beyond its fertility rate.MoreLess